Nkaka23dev/social-media--app/README.md

-# A social medai app with firebase and react.
+# Social media app with reactJs and Typscript